 Hellesylt’s small size makes it easy to explore on foot, while bookable excursions allow you to go further afield.

 Whether you prefer the charm of a traditional vessel or the energy of a larger one, there’s an ideal ship for you.
-Here’s a selection of ships that sail from the UK to explore or get in touch to chat about other options.
+The Norwegian Fjords are one of the most sought-after cruise destinations, and a wide variety of ships sail directly from the UK, including Southampton and Newcastle making it easy to start your adventure close to home.

 P&O’s Iona is a large modern cruise ship that launched in 2021.